What Is the California Earthquake Authority?

 Earthquake insurance is a catastrophic-loss hedge, not a maintenance expense.
 The decision to buy depends on leverage, liquidity, hold period, and risk tolerance.
 Use this matrix:

-How NextGen Coastal Helps Clients Navigate the CEA Decision
+How NextGen Coastal Helps Clients Make the CEA Decision

-We manage 200+ units across Orange County, Los Angeles, and San Diego coastal markets, and earthquake insurance is part of every owner's annual risk review.
+We manage over 200 units across Orange County, Los Angeles, and San Diego coastal markets.
+Earthquake insurance is part of every owner's annual risk review.
 During onboarding, we walk through the CEA product options, deductible trade-offs, and loss-of-use strategy.
-We coordinate with your insurance broker to ensure the rental endorsement is in place, the dwelling limit matches current replacement cost, and the building-code-upgrade sublimit is adequate for your property's age and construction type.
+We coordinate with your insurance broker to confirm the rental endorsement is in place, the dwelling limit matches current replacement cost, and the building-code-upgrade sublimit is adequate for your property's age and construction type.

 For clients who own luxury coastal rentals ($2M+ dwelling), we introduce surplus-lines brokers who can quote agreed-value earthquake policies with lower deductibles and broader building-code coverage.
 For clients in liquefaction zones (Belmont Shore, Balboa Peninsula, Marina del Rey), we flag the soft-soil overlay during the quote process so there are no surprises at binding.